Global-Health-Engineering/group-safety/03-biological-safety/README.md

 The status, duties and responsibilities of the Biosafety Officer (BSO) and the Project Leaders (PL) are set out in the job description of the respective employees.
 GHE conforms to the respective guideline of the Swiss Agency for the Environment, Forests and Landscape (SAEFL)[^4].

-The duties of the BSO and PL are described in detail in [Appendix 1.
-Duties of Biosafety Officer and Project Leaders]().
+The duties of the BSO and PL are described in detail in [Appendix 1]().

 ### <a name="organization_iii"></a>3.iii List of employees

 Group 2 microorganisms represent a potential hazard for employees.
-GHE keeps a list of persons who work with Group 2 organisms (see [Appendix 2.
-List of employees according to SAMV]()) and, if required, arranges for a health file to be created according to the Ordinance on the Protection of Personnel from Hazards due to Microorganisms (SAMV) (see [Chapter 4.4](#emergency_iv)).
+GHE keeps a list of persons who work with Group 2 organisms (see [Appendix 2]()) and, if required, arranges for a health file to be created according to the Ordinance on the Protection of Personnel from Hazards due to Microorganisms (SAMV) (see [Chapter 4.4](#emergency_iv)).
 GHE shall provide this list to SSHE-BSO on request.

 ## <a name="emergency"></a>4.
 Emergency organization: Planning and incident management

 ### <a name="emergency_i"></a>4.i Emergency telephone numbers and contacts for safety issues

 The emergency telephone numbers and contact addresses of persons able to provide information on safety matters are available in every laboratory and near the telephones.
 This is of paramount importance for dealing with an incident quickly.
-This list is provided in [Appendix 3.
-Emergency telephone numbers and contacts for safety issues]().
+This list is provided in [Appendix 3]().

 ### <a name="emergency_ii"></a>4.ii Emergency planning: Procedures in case of incidents in the laboratory and crisis situations

 When working with organisms, emergency situations, which vary in severity, may arise owing to spillage of infectious material, release of aerosols, injuries, fire, explosion and water discharge.
 While minor incidents are, in general, dealt with by the person(s) who caused them, with the assistance of the Biosafety Officers if appropriate, the emergency services must always be alerted in the event of serious incidents.
-The procedures are described in [Appendix 4.
-Emergency planning: Procedures in case of incidents in the laboratory]().
+The procedures are described in [Appendix 4]().

 ### <a name="emergency_iii"></a>4.iii Report sheet for laboratory incidents

 In the event of a laboratory incident involving Class 2 activities, the precise circumstances leading to contamination of the body or to an injury, even if only a minor one, must be recorded.
 All laboratory incidents must be reported to the BSO and the supervisors, i.e., body injuries and material damages.
-In the next step, they must be reported to SSHE, using [Appendix 5.
-Report sheet for laboratory incidents]().
+In the next step, they must be reported to SSHE, using [Appendix 5]().

 The report sheets for laboratory incidents are used by the BSO, supervisors, and SSHE to investigate the causes of incidents, so that measures can be initiated to prevent and reduce risks.
 The completed report sheets are kept on file by the BSO, SSHE, and supervisors for at least five years.